jupyterlab/jupyter-ai/docs/source/users/index.md

     $ conda create -n jupyter-ai python=3.11
     $ conda activate jupyter-ai

-Then, use either `pip` or `conda` to install JupyterLab and Jupyter AI in this Conda environment.
+Then, use `conda` to install JupyterLab and Jupyter AI in this Conda environment.

-    $ pip install jupyter-ai                   # or,
     $ conda install -c conda-forge jupyter-ai  # or,
     $ conda install conda-forge::jupyter-ai